 On customer service, the company’s No-Haggle, Low-Price, Everyday Guarantee™ differentiates CARCHEX from competitors, as the provider aims to provide the best possible experience where coverage and pricing details are clear, you aren’t pressured to buy, and your questions are fully answered.
 It's an experience that can be hard to find in the car warranty industry.

-Additionally, the CARCHEX 30-Day Money-Back Guarantee means you can give the company a try and get a full refund if you’re not satisfied with the service within 30 days.
+Additionally, the CARCHEX 30-Day Money-Back Guarantee means you can give the company a try and get a full refund if you’re not satisfied within 30 days.
 We found a 30-day guarantee period is fairly standard among the car warranty companies we reviewed.

-CARCHEX offers five coverage tiers with several plan options under each tier, a total of 16 warranty plans.
-Sample contracts are available on the company’s website, and though the contracts are long (14 to 34 pages), CARCHEX representatives will walk you through them to help you understand what is and is not covered.
+CARCHEX offers five coverage tiers with several plan options under each tier for a total of 16 warranty plans.
+Sample contracts are available on the company’s website, and though the contracts are long (14 to 34 pages), CARCHEX representatives will walk you through them to help you understand what is and isn't covered.

 CARCHEX Warranty Cost

-According to quotes our team received from CARCHEX, plans cost between $2,500 and $3,100 in total.
+According to quotes our team received from CARCHEX, plans cost between $2,500 and $3,100.
 Payments range from $110 to $215 per month.
 You may find different prices based on your vehicle and desired coverage.

-CARCHEX offers five levels of coverage.
-It works with multiple contract administrators like Royal Administration, so there are customization opportunities with each contract.
+CARCHEX works with multiple contract administrators, including Royal Administration, so each contract has customization opportunities.
 Let's take a closer look at what a CARCHEX extended car warranty covers under each tier:

 |Warranty Plan||Years of Coverage||Recommended For||Details|

 |Titanium||Up to 10||Owners looking for the most protection available||Exclusionary coverage, similar to a bumper-to-bumper warranty|